Dylan-Sullivan/loco_gazebo/README.md

 ## Running the Interactive Simulation

 To begin running the interactive simulation, first, create a terminal window (or tab) and enter the command `roscore` to initialize ROS.
-Open a new window and navigate to the 'loco_ws' folder and enter the command `catkin_make` to ensure the workspace is up to date, then `source devel/setup.bash` to source the setup.
+Open a new window and navigate to the 'loco_ws' folder and enter the command `catkin_make` to ensure the workspace is up to date (if `catkin_make` has not already been performed), then `source devel/setup.bash` to source the setup.
 Any time a new terminal window or tab is created to run something from this workspace, the `source devel/setup.bash` command should be performed first.

 ### Launch Simulation in Gazebo
 In a new tab,